drylaustin/drylaustin/README.md

 ### Hi there 👋

 - 👋 Hello, I'm Daryl Agustin
-- 🔭 I’m highly interested in Machine Learning and iOS development
+- 🔭 I’m currently learning Web and Mobile Development
-- 🌱 I’m currently taking the Data Scientist Path on dataquest
 - 📫 You can reach me @ __[LinkedIn]( https://www.linkedin.com/in/daryl-paul-agustin-692140200/)__

 <!--